JannesKlaas/jannesklaas.github.io/_posts/2025-20-07-claude-code-agent-design.md

 To understand how the agent works, I used [Seif Ghazi's excellent Claude Code Proxy](https://github.com/seifghazi/claude-code-proxy), which is very easy to set up and use to inspect the API requests the agent makes.
 You will see screenshots from the program throughout.

 ## Simplicity
 Claude Code is relatively simple.
-It is a single agent loop, with 14 tools availeble.
+It is a single agent loop, with 14 tools available.
 4 are command line related (bash, glob, grep, ls), 6 are about interacting with files (read, write, edit, multi edit, notebook read, notebook edit), 2 are about the web (web search, web fetch) and 2 about control flows (todo write, task).

 Anthropic seems to have split out tools either because of permissions with bash requiring user approval but glob, grep & ls not requiring approval or to deal with the particulars of particular file types which are commonly used.
 Jupyter notebooks are very long documents when read raw, and so it makes sense to have a parser to ensure the code is easier to read and write.